JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyLocalAPI/index.md

 You can fetch details for the current track, play/pause, skip/previous track and get notified on various events.

-**NOTE:** This API is unofficial, things may brake in the future and there is no guarantee everything works out of the box.
+**NOTE:** This API is unofficial, things may break in the future and there is no guarantee everything works out of the box.

 ---